methodphoto/mincc/data/1985/1985-white-city-allstars.md

 title: "White City All Stars v The Min"
 gameLocation: "Gunnersbury Park"
 gameDate: "27/04/1985"
+shortReport: "White City All Stars batted first and made 163 for 9 wkts.
+The Min replied with 108 for 9 wkts (all out)."
 result: "White City All Stars won by 55 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-White City All Stars batted first and made 163 for 9 wkts.
-The Min replied with 108 for 9 wkts (all out).

-Result: {result}

 ## White City All Stars Innings

 | Batsman | Dismissal |  | Runs |